medusajs/medusa/docs/content/deployments/storefront/deploying-gatsby-on-netlify.md

 If you haven’t added any products to your Medusa backend, the build process might fail.
 It’s recommended to add some products to the backend first in that case.

-Alternatively, you can seed the backend with demo data by running this command in the root directory of the server:
+Alternatively, you can seed the backend with demo data by running this command in the root directory of the backend:

 ```bash noReport
 medusa seed -f data/seed.json